Shahaf-Yagoda/Web-Scraper-With-Python/README.md

 * The MAX_CLICKS variable controls the number of times the script will click the "See more" button to load additional data.
 * The scraped data is organized into a Pandas DataFrame, making it easy to analyze, manipulate, and export the data to different formats.
 ## Disclaimer
 This script is provided for educational and informational purposes only.
-Please review and respect the terms of use of the website.